radioegor146/mw-parallel/README.md

 3. Third thing is to setup Workers on your PCs
     1. Create a class that inherits interface IMainVoid
     2. Compile Worker
-    3. Make config file for all Workers
+    3. Make config.json file for all Workers
         ```JSON
         {
             "wsaddr": "ws://127.0.0.1:9696",